Dusty Hill: Early life

 Joe Michael Hill was born in Dallas, Texas, on May 19, 1949.
 He and his older brother Rocky, also a musician, were raised in the Lakewood neighborhood of East Dallas.
 He attended Woodrow Wilson High School, where he played the cello.
 Like his future bandmates, Hill grew up listening to blues music, which he said was uncommon in white families; he recalled shocking the parents of his childhood friends when he brought records by Muddy Waters or Son House to their houses.

-Hill began singing for money with his older brother Rocky and cousin Hank Hill at the age of 8.
+Hill began singing for money with his older brother Rocky at the age of 8.
 Dusty took up bass at the age of 13 when Rocky, a guitarist, formed a band with a drummer and insisted that Dusty learn to play bass so he could join them.
 He received his first bass soon after and immediately began playing shows.
 Unlike many bassists, he did not learn to play guitar first.
 He said, "I kind of learned how to play on stage and whatnot, and embarrassment is a great motivator.
 If you don't play well, standing up there with lights on, it really stands out, so it behooves you to get your shit up pretty quick."
 He did not enjoy school, and achieved poor grades; according to Hill, "Part of the problem was that by the time I was 13 I was already playing in local bars, so school kinda got in the way of that and I resented it."